 Graduate Researchers

 Education: M.S.
-Agricultural, Food and Resource Economics, Michigan State University, 2019
+Applied Economics, North Dakota State University, 2023

 Sijia Chen